 This time, the course particularly focused on Entrepreneurial Learning where participants learned about the Green School Way from some inspiring leaders.
 We also collaborated with Hubud , the first co-working space in Bali that was initiated by three Green School families.

-One of the main speaker was Chris Thompson, Director and Founder of Hubud as well as former Director of Development in Green School.
+One of the main speakers was Chris Thompson, Director and Founder of Hubud as well as former Director of Development of Green School.
 He shared his thoughts on sustainable education while taking the participants to see various projects around our school.